-To summarize our discussion thus far, the Extended Typology is built off a typology of proposed gesture types.
+To summarize our discussion thus far, we have seen Pierini's (2021) typology for emoji types, building on Schlenker's (2018a,b) typology of co-, pro-, and post-speech gestures.
 Like gestures, there are three emoji types, distinguishable by their eliminability and alignment with the modified text, and semantically, by the inferences that they give rise to.
-The goal of the present study was to experimentally verify this extended typology.
+The goal of the present study was to experimentally verify Pierini's typology of emoji.
 We conducted a set of four experiments, aimed at investigating whether people draw the predicted types of inferences from the three types of emoji.
-Experiment 1 replicated a previous study by Pasternak and Tieu (2022), which tested the prediction that cotext emoji trigger cosuppositional inferences.
+Experiment 1 was a replication of a previous study by Pasternak and Tieu (2022), which tested the prediction that co-text emoji trigger cosuppositional inferences.
 Experiment 2 tested the claim that pro-text emoji trigger standard presuppositions, which project from embedded environments.
 Finally, Experiments 3 and 4 investigated post-text emoji, in particular testing whether they trigger supplemental inferences, and whether this leads to degraded acceptability in the antecedents of conditionals.